 - Sharp pencil (or other sharp object) to poke holes

 - Paint or other art supplies to decorate your kazoo (optional)

 - Cover the end of your cardboard tube with wax paper.
 Secure it with a rubberband.

-- Put the open end of the tube up to your mouth and hum or say “do” over and over and to make the kazoo sound.
-(This took some practice, but we finally got the hang of it.)
+3. Put the open end of the tube up to your mouth and hum or say “do” over and over and to make the kazoo sound.
+(This took some practice, but we finally got the hang of it!)

 What do you hear?
-What do you think is causing the sounds?
+How are the sounds being made?
 Do the sounds change when you hum different tunes?

 Lucy’s theory~ “I think my voice is hitting the wax paper and coming back to me.”